TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 You can keep updating your design up to the tapeout deadline.

+## Is it TinyTapeout or Tiny Tapeout?

+It’s Tiny Tapeout.
+See the [Branding](/branding) page for more information.

 # Github FAQs

 ## When I commit my change, the GDS action isn't running